dgunning/cord19/cord/docs/DesignNotes.md

 Once a user finds what they like they can assemble the report using `papers.display('95r8swye', 'odcteqg8', 't8bobwzg')` by copying the **cord_uids**.
 For now the cord_uids are exposed, but we plan to add user interface widgets to make it more convenient.
 Regardless, research results can be assembled very rapidly.

+## Search Technology BM25 vs Specter Search
+We currently use **BM25** to index the preprocessed tokens of the full research paper content (with option index='text') or abstract.
+We found **BM25** to be very accurate, returning relevant papers almost all the time.

+We also implemented a search strategy that takes a search query, calls the **Specter API** to convert that query into a Specter Vector, then use the **Similarity index** to find related papers.
+We found this approach performed poorly compared with BM25.
+For example, in one search for papers related to *"Artificial intelligence or machine learning"* **BM25** returned papers that refer to
+**AI** or **ML**, while the specter vector search returned papers with the general use of *"learning"*.
+BM25 algorithms have also been tuned over the past 26 years to not have affinity to results which are too short, which seemed to be a shortcoming of the specter search.

+On the other hand, the specter vectors were very accurate with full paper similarity, likely because this gives enough information to fill the **768 dimensions** and properly separate the papers in vector space.

+### Roadmap
+We have a few improvements planned

+1. Sub 20 second load time (even on Kaggle).
+2. Scientific entity formatting using **scispacy** and **displacy**
+3. Specific information extraction and question answering e.g. *what is the incubation period of coronavirus*?
+4. Non-notebook user interface